-While taking part in David Walker's class, I was introduced to the book, ‘Marry Your Muse' by Jan Phillips.
-The ‘Artist's Creed' poem that follows touched my heart, secured my love for creating sacred geometry and healing mandalas and has had a great influence, as a whole, on my work as a fiber artist.
-It is presented here with the permission of the author for your inspiration, motivation, and possible insight into my work.
+At the beginning of this journey, as a student in mentor David Walker's class, I was introduced to the book, ‘Marry Your Muse' by Jan Phillips.
+The ‘Artist's Creed' poem that follows touched my heart, secured my love for creating sacred geometry and healing mandalas.
+It has had a great influence on my work as a fiber artist.
+It is presented here with the permission of the author for your inspiration and motivation,

 I believe I am worth the time it takes

 to create whatever I feel called to create.

 I believe my work is worthy of its own space

 which is worthy of the name Sacred.

 I believe that when I enter this space, I have the right

 to work in silence, uninterrupted, for as long as I choose.

 I believe that the moment I open myself to the gifts of the Muse,